cthoyt/cthoyt.github.io/_posts/2025-10-15-hgnc-ontology.md

 [biopragmatics/pyobo#451](https://github.com/biopragmatics/pyobo/pull/451), I
-adapted this to map the chromosomal location strings to classes in the [Chromosome Ontology (CHR)](https://bioregistry.io/chr) and use a combination of relations, based on the apparent values for the chromosomes.
+adapted this to map the chromosomal location strings to classes in the [Chromosome Ontology (CHR)](https://bioregistry.io/chr) and use a combination of well-established relations, based on the apparent values for the chromosomes.
 Note that this is a first attempt at ontologization, and the relations might need updating.

 #### Single Point Annotations